AMarsh00/Black-Scholes-Numerical-Solvers/README.md

    - This solver implements the **Carr-Madan integral** method.
 It's a widely used method for option pricing, leveraging Fourier transforms for efficient pricing.
 Note that this method was not written by us, but it has been included for completeness.

 4. **LogTransform**:
    - This solver uses the **Lie Splitting method** with a **logarithmic transformation**.
-The log transformation simplifies the Black-Scholes equation by converting the problem into a simpler form for numerical solving.
+The log transformation simplifies the Black-Scholes equation by converting the problem into a simpler form for solvinging numerically.

 ## Getting Started